deviodigital/delivery-fees-for-woocommerce/README.txt

 == Changelog ==

+= 1.3 =

+*   Bugfix to change Shipping text to Delivery text (bug introduced in v1.2) in `admin/dfwc-woocommerce-delivery-fees.php`
+*   Updated to hide "Settings" link except if DFWC Pro is active in `delivery-fees-for-woocommerce.php`
+*   Updated and removed public js and css files from loading in `public/class-dfwc-public.php`
+*   Updated `.pot` file with text strings for localization in `languages/dfwc.pot`
+*   General code cleanup throughout multiple files in the plugin

 = 1.2 =

 *   Added helper functions file and `is_rest` function in `includes/dfwc-functions.php`
 *   Added a 'Settings' link on the All Plugins page in `delivery-fees-for-woocommerce.php`
 *   Updated 'Ship to' text on Edit Orders screen for translation in `admin/dfwc-woocommerce-delivery-fees.php`
 *   Updated text translation filter priorities in `admin/dfwc-woocommerce-delivery-fees.php`
 *   Updated change shipping text function to not run in_admin and in_rest in `admin/dfwc-woocommerce-delivery-fees.php`
 *   Updated `.pot` file with text strings for localization in `languages/dfwc.pot`

 = 1.1 =

 *   Added `dfwc_free_delivery_minimum` filter in `admin/dfwc-woocommerce-delivery-fees.php`
 *   Updated code to set default empty variables to remove notices in `admin/dfwc-woocommerce-delivery-fees.php`
 *   Updated `Shipping` case for translated text in `admin/dfwc-woocommerce-delivery-fees.php`
 *   Updated text strings for localization in `admin/dfwc-woocommerce-delivery-fees.php`
 *   Updated `.pot` file with text strings for localization in `languages/dfwc.pot`
 *   General code and inline docs updates throughout multiple files in the plugin

 = 1.0 =

 *   Initial release